Quebec City Walking Tour Review: Historic Sites Travel Tips

 I love taking a good walking tour to get to know a city.
 I usually try to do it on the first day to orient myself.
 On our trip to Quebec, I did it on the 2nd day, but it still helped us understand and love Quebec City even more.
 Quebec City is full of history.
 Walking with our excellent guide helped us understand the importance of the streets we were walking on.
 We appreciated the areas so much more.

 I booked our Quebec City Old Town Classique Walking Tour with Funicular 2025 on Viator.
 I use them for many of my tours, especially if I am new to the area.
 Viator doesn’t do tours, but they promote tours.
 I like checking the reviews on their site.
 I also like the book now pay later option.
 I travel so much that I don’t like having all my money tied up in tours that are months away.
-So even though I booked through Viator, the tour I booked was through HQ Service Touristeques.
 The tour started at their building below.
 It was an easy 20-minute walk from our Hotel Pur in Quebec City.

 HQ Services Touristiques